|On this page:

 - Malaria prophylaxis pills (e.g. Doxycycline, Malarone, Larium prescribed by your doctor);

 - One or two doses of Ciprofloxacin (500mg twice a day for three days), an antibiotic used to treat severe diarrhea.
-Requires a prescription from your physician;
+Requires a prescription from your physician, can be obtained at any travel clinic;

 - Gravol or anti-naseau tablets if you have a tendency to motion sickness (not available in Africa);